-Impairment of financial assets at amortised cost
+Estimated impairment of financial assets at amortised cost

 The Group's financial assets at amortised cost are assessed for impairment based on the ECL model required by HKFRS 9.
-The assessment made by management has taken into account relevant historical information adjusted for forward looking information available to management at the date of assessment (to the extent that such information is reasonable and supportable without undue cost or effort).
+The assessment made by the Group has taken into account relevant historical information adjusted for forward looking information available to the Group at the date of assessment (to the extent that such information is reasonable and supportable without undue cost or effort).
 Management has exercised judgment in estimating the amount of ECL.
 If the actual outcome is different from management's estimate, an additional impairment loss or reversal of impairment loss may arise.